brinux/CommandLineConfigurationProvider/README.md

 The applied attribute allows additional params:
 * Alias: to set verb aliases.

+Please notice that the class implements an interface; this is mandatory since it is served via Dependency Injection.
+Thanks to this, all the required dependencies can be injected into the class, including the configuration parameters.

-To enable the handling of verbs, it is required to configure the HostBuilder adding a specific service:
+To enable the handling of options and verbs, it is required to configure the HostBuilder adding a specific service:
 ```
 await new HostBuilder()
 	.ConfigureAppConfiguration((hostingContext, configuration) =>